 In August of 2013 I received my PhD in Philosophy from the University of Colorado Boulder.
-In the spring of 2014 I accepted a position as Visiting Assistant Professor, specializing in Natural Resource Ethics, at the University of Wyoming.
+In the spring of 2014 I accepted a position as Visiting Assistant Professor at the University of Wyoming.

 Contact me about my research or teaching: duncandotpurvesatgmaildotcom